openSUSE/dolly/README.md

   -n
     Do not sync() before exit.
 Thus, dolly will exit sooner, but data may not make it to disk if power fails soon after dolly exits.

+  -u <size>
+    Specify the size of buffers for TCP sockets.
+Should be a Multiple of 4K.

+  -b <size>
+    option to specify the TRANSFER_BLOCK_SIZE.
+Should be a multiple of the size of buffers for TCP sockets.

 Starting the process
 --------------------